ory/docs/guides/1-hydra/3-install/0-README.md

 Note this down, otherwise you won't be able to restart Hydra.
 2. Cryptographic keys are generated for the OpenID Connect ID Token, the consent challenge and response, and TLS encryption using a self-signed certificate, which is why we need to run all commands using --skip-tls-verify.
-3. If the OAuth 2.0 Client database table is empty, a new root client with random credentials is created.
-Root clients have access to all APIs, OAuth 2.0 flows and are allowed to do everything.
-If the `FORCE_ROOT_CLIENT_CREDENTIALS` environment. is set, those credentials will be used instead.

 ORY Hydra can be managed using the Hydra Command Line Interface (CLI), which is using ORY Hydra's REST APIs.
 To see the available commands, run: